jarednthomas/python-fibonacci/README.txt

  fibonacci.py
 ~~~~~~~~~~~~~~

-Program will return <n> numbers of the fibonacci sequence.
+Function that returns <n> numbers of the fibonacci sequence.
 Starts at (0, 1) with a default n of 20 numbers.
 fibonacci[0] will return (a)
 fibonacci[n] will return last